sreedevk/dot/README.md

 7. add metube custom paths for downloading
 8. deploying to apollo (nixOS) via colmena causes nixGL to fail to recognize the nvidia driver

+## Distant Dreams
+1. Get rid of the dependency on a static LAN ip address (potentially using DDNS)

 ## Pre Requisites
 ### Install Home Manager CLI
 ```bash